 The young teenager disappeared after being kidnapped from her Lancaster, Texas home just south of Dallas.
-For several days her family members were wrought with worry, but then a call was received by a female cousin of Shavon’s, Ledoris Randle, demanding ransom for the girl’s return.
-Ledoris was told that if the police were notified, Shavon would be killed.
+For several days her family members were wrought with worry, but then a call was received by a female cousin of Shavon’s, Ledoris Randle, demanding a ransom for the girl’s return.
+Ledoris was told that if the police were notified, Shavon Randle would be killed.

 “Give us our s–t back or we’re going to kill her,” Ledoris recalled the caller saying to her.

 According to Randle, she believed that the items the caller was referring to had to do with a recent robbery her boyfriend, 22-year-old Kendal Perkins, was involved in at a local Motel 6.
 Perkins allegedly stole 22 pounds of marijuana from a group of men and an informant in the case told police that a man named “Trey” was upset that his drugs were taken.
 The informant also said that Trey made it clear that he was going to find a child to kidnap in order to get his drugs or money back from the robbery.